In a 2007 season-opening

 hours.
 Recovery was noted in all.

-Summarized in a 1971 article, Selker
+Summarized in a 1971 article, Dr. Robert Selker

-(Illinois, USA) used hypothermic cooling to treat four acutely injured
+(USA) used hypothermic cooling to treat four acutely injured

 patients within three hours of injury (Surg